vecopay/masternode-script/README.md

 ## Veco Masternode Installation Guide

 This is a complete guide to setup a Masternode for Veco Coin.
-This method uses a "cold" Windows wallet with a "hot" Ubuntu 16.04 Linux VPS.
+This method uses a "cold" Windows wallet with a "hot" Ubuntu 16.04 or Ubuntu 18.04 Linux VPS.
 The reason for this is so your coins will be safe in your Windows wallet offline and the VPS will host the Masternode but will not hold any coins.

 ## Requirements

 1. Download the latest Veco Windows wallet [**here**](https://github.com/VecoOfficial/Veco/releases)
 2. Download and install Bitvise SSH Client [**here**](https://www.bitvise.com/ssh-client-download)
 3. Exactly 1000 VECO coins sent to a new receiving address with at least 15 confirmations
-4. Ubuntu 16.04 VPS
+4. Ubuntu 16.04 or Ubuntu 18.04 VPS

 ## Running the Masternode script